Hartvi/Detectron2-mobilenet/README.md

 - Files added for the ipalm project, such as the material classification script are located in [ipalm/](https://github.com/Hartvi/Detectron2-mobilenet/tree/main/ipalm)

 ### Prerequisites
+- Tested on Ubuntu & debian
+- Requires Linux with CUDA
 - Versions of packages used:
   - `torchvision/0.9.1-fosscuda-2019b-PyTorch-1.8.0`
   - `OpenCV/3.4.8-fosscuda-2019b-Python-3.7.4`